Paul J. Napoli

 Of Counsel, Napoli Shkolnik PLLC

-Paul Napoli is a 1992 graduate of St. John's University School of Law and holds a B.S. from Fordham University (1989).
+Napoli is a 1992 graduate of St. John's University School of Law and holds a BS from Fordham University (1989).
 He has achieved hundreds of verdicts and settlements valued over $1 million for his clients.
 He is admitted to practice in New York and Illinois, and holds “pro hac vice” admissions in several other states.
-Mr. Napoli has received many awards from his peers, including Legal Leaders, Martindale-Hubbell Top Rated Lawyers 2014; The Legal 500 United States, Top Tier 2014; America's Elite Trial Lawyers, 2014; New York Super Lawyers 2007-2014; Top 100 Attorneys in the New York Metro Area, 2007, 2010, 2012, 2013 and 2014; American Trial Lawyers Association: Top 100 Trial Lawyers, 2008; Top 100 Trial Lawyers: New York (The American Trial Lawyers Association); and Top 50 Elite Trial lawyer from the National Law Journal.
+Napoli has received many awards from his peers, including Legal Leaders, Martindale-Hubbell Top Rated Lawyers 2014; Legal 500 United States, Top Tier 2014; America's Elite Trial Lawyers, 2014; New York Super Lawyers, 2007–2014; Top 100 Attorneys in the New York Metro Area, 2007, 2010, 2012, 2013, and 2014; American Trial Lawyers Association: Top 100 Trial Lawyers, 2008; Top 100 Trial Lawyers: New York (American Trial Lawyers Association); and Top 50 Elite Trial lawyer from the National Law Journal.

-Mr. Napoli has written on physician liability for diet drug injuries and on “The Cost of Contamination” for the American Water Works Association Journal, November 2012.
+Napoli has written on physician liability for diet drug injuries and on “The Cost of Contamination” for the American Water Works Association journal (November 2012).
 He has extensively litigated on behalf of municipal clients for contamination to land and water supplies resulting from petroleum and related chemical spills.
-Mr. Napoli is on the St. John’s Law Dean’s Advisory Council, St. John's Loughlin Society (Benefactors' Council); and the St. John's University School of Law Alumni Association.
-In addition to his appointment by the United States District Court for the 9/11 litigations, Mr. Napoli was appointed by the Supreme Court of the State of New York as the Liaison Counsel for the Consolidated Diet Drug litigations and for the New York State Rezulin litigations.
+Napoli is on the St. John’s Law Dean’s Advisory Council, St. John's Loughlin Society (Benefactors' Council), and the St. John's University School of Law Alumni Association.
+In addition to his appointment by the United States District Court for the 9/11 litigations, Napoli was appointed by the Supreme Court of the State of New York as the liaison counsel for the Consolidated Diet Drug litigations and for the New York State Rezulin litigations.

-Paul resides in Long Island with his wife, Marie Kaiser Napoli, and their three children, Amanda, Michael and Kaitlyn.
+Napoli resides on Long Island with his wife, Marie Kaiser Napoli, and their three children, Amanda, Michael, and Kaitlyn.